hugolundin/hugolundin/resume.md

 ### Summer Internship<br/> [Teledyne SP Devices](https://www.spdevices.com), 2023

-* Development of new ADQ Digitizer IP in SystemVerilog.
+* Development of ADQ Digitizer IP in SystemVerilog.
-* Refactoring and development of software in C/C++ to support the IP.
+* Refactoring and development of software (C/C++) for supporting the IP.
-* Testing and validation with the help of VUnit and digitzer hardware.
+* Testing and validation using VUnit.

 ### Summer Internship<br/> Nira Dynamics, 2022